bavilari93/noteApp/README.md

 100 days of code day 27

 express backend with react front end.
-This web app is to keep tract of traveling iteneraries with a full CRUD feature.
+This web app is to keep track of traveling iteneraries with a full CRUD feature.